gavndev/gavndev/README.md

 # What's up?

-## 👋 I'm Gavin Griggs
+**👋 I'm Gavin Griggs**

-Some of my favorite things have come from tech, now, I can create them
+Truly, some of my favorite things have come from tech, now, I can create them. **Simple as that.**

-Simple as that.
+Aspiring to become a full-stack developer, with UI/UX design in my pocket as well.

-## Check my portfolio for more information about me...
+I specialize in design and web development, with some OOP here and there.

-### Oh and my work, of course!
+## Check my portfolio for more information about me, oh and my work, of course!